Way Out West: Cruising Route 66 from Weatherford to Texola

 Mohawk Lodge Indian Store - Clinton

 With more tribal headquarters than any other state, Oklahoma and American Indian culture go hand-in-hand.
 Dive headfirst into Oklahoma’s native heritage by visiting Mohawk Lodge Indian Store, conveniently located directly off the Mother Road.
 Plan to stop and pick out a souvenir or two - handmade goods like beaded moccasins are treasures you’ll keep for years to come.
-Also, don’t miss the nearby Cherokee Trading Post & Restaurant, where visitors can shop for Western items, as well as Oklahoma and Route 66 souvenirs.
+Also, don’t miss the nearby Cherokee Trading Post & Boot Outlet, where visitors can shop for Western items, as well as Oklahoma and Route 66 souvenirs.

 McLain Rogers Park & Historic Amphitheater - Clinton